-The Nominating and Corporate Governance Committee is composed of three directors: Mr. Alton (Chair), Mr. Narachi and Mr. Cooper.
+The Nominating and Corporate Governance Committee is composed of three directors: Mr. Alton (Chair), Mr. Cooper and Dr. Honig.
 All members of the Nominating and Corporate Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
-The Nominating and Corporate Governance Committee did not meet during the prior fiscal year.
+The Nominating and Corporate Governance Committee met four times during 2014.
 The Board has adopted a written Nominating and Corporate Governance Committee on the Company's website and www.celladon.com.